ai10011/ICT105-Lemon-MVP/README.md

 2. **Privacy-First Communication:** Since students are uncomfortable sharing personal phone numbers on a public campus platform, we facilitate connection through an anonymized, masked in-app chat.

 This provides a highly useful, structurally feasible system completely without physical IoT hardware, sensors, or complex infrastructure networks.

-## Current Status (Lab 03 & 04)
-We have just completed our formal customer discovery workflows.
-We conducted structured user problem interviews and surveys, collecting foundational user evidence.
-* We validated that current chat-group workarounds are failing.
-* We revised our physical drop-off assumption to a digital-pinning feature.
-* We revised our communication assumption to protect respondent privacy.

 ## Repository Structure
 * `/docs/`: Contains all project documentation, customer interview questions, problem notes, and our Assumption-Evidence decisions.